 Roger Halligan has been creating sculpture professionally since the mid seventies.
-After graduating with an MFA with honors in Studio Arts from the University of Georgia in 1977 he moved to North Carolina where he was an exhibit designer for the North Carolina Zoological Park for 15 years.
-In 1993, he was awarded the State of North Carolina Governor's Award for Excellence for his work in the design and construction of the Sonora Desert Exhibit.
-He left the zoo in 1992 to devote his time to his fine art work .
+After graduating with an MFA with honors in Studio Arts from the University of Georgia in 1977, he moved to North Carolina where he became an exhibit designer for the North Carolina Zoological Park.
+As part of a team of artists, they developed award winning design/build naturalistic habitats for a variety of species of wild animals.
+He left the zoo in 1992 to devote his time to his fine art work.
+In 1993, his design team was awarded the State of North Carolina Governor's Award for Excellence for their work in the design and construction of the Sonora Desert Habitats for which he was lead designer.

-Oother distinctions include curating the Just Racin’ - Artists look at NASCAR exhibition for the Green Hill Center for North Carolina Art and being selected as Artist in Residence at the North Carolina Zoological Park in 1997.
-Halligan is also a founding member and past president of the Tri State Sculptors Educational Association, Inc. and the current Vice President of the Mid South Sculpture Alliance.
+Other distinctions include curating the Just Racin’ - Artists look at NASCAR exhibition for the Green Hill Center for North Carolina Art and being selected as Artist in Residence at the North Carolina Zoological Park in 1997.
+Halligan is also a founding member and past president of the Tri State Sculptors Educational Association, Inc. and the past Vice President of the Mid South Sculpture Alliance.
+I

 In 2007, he was awarded an ArtsMove Chattanooga Grant and relocated his studio and home to downtown Chattanooga, Tennessee.
 In 2019, he and his wife, the artist Jan Chenoweth relocated their home and studio to Lake City, SC.